 Symbolism in the Mural

-He knew he did not want to paint it with realism, but rather choosing objects that would have meant something to the Spanish people.
+He knew he did not want to paint it with realism, but instead choosing objects that would have meant something to the Spanish people.
 He also wanted the painting to be slightly disjointed, just as war disrupts the unity of the people it encounters.
-Yet he paints it in such a way that links each object to one another, reflecting how each item affects the objects around it.
+Yet, he paints it in such a way that links each object to one another, reflecting how each item affects the objects around it.
 Although war is disruptive and disjointed, nothing in its path is left untouched.

 Man Stabbing Another